 Through a cooperative Agreement between the Georgia Forestry Commission and Wildlife Resources Division of the Georgia Department of Natural Resources the Dawson Forest City of Atlanta Tract is designated as a portion of the Dawson Forest Wildlife Management Area.
 The Wildlife Resources Division maintains twenty-eight wildlife food plantings and regulates all hunting on the Forest.
 For more information concerning the Dawson Forest Wildlife Management Area consult the Wildlife Resources Division of the Georgia Department of Natural Resources.

 Trail use is allowed by the general public as follows:

 Hiking can be done anywhere on the Forest during all times the Forest is open.
 There are TRAIL USE RESTRICTIONS during hunting seasons.

 Horseback riding and mountain bike (bicycle) riding are allowed on designated trails only.
 Riding is not allowed during firearms deer hunting days and not before 10:00 a. m. during deer archery and spring turkey hunting days.
 Horseback and bicycle riding are also not allowed anytime the Main Gate is closed.
 Vehicles towing trailers must park at the trailhead parking area near the Main Gate on Dawson Forest Road.
 A trail user fee is required.
-A daily fee can be deposited in a collection tube at the trail head or an annual pass can be obtained from the DNR Wildlife Resources Division NE Georgia office.
+A daily fee can be deposited in a collection tube at the trail head or an annual pass can be downloaded here or obtained from the DNR Wildlife Resources Division NE Georgia office.
 All collected funds are used in trail maintenance and management.